-Of the Company's total net sales, approximately 49%, 47% and 52% were derived from sales for distribution outside of the United States in 2016, 2015 and 2014, respectively.
+Of the Company's total net sales, approximately 46%, 49% and 47% were derived from sales for distribution outside of the United States in 2017, 2016 and 2015, respectively.
 The Company does business (either directly or through its subsidiaries and distributors) in over 100 countries around the world.
+The Company sells its full line of Callaway Golf and Odyssey hard goods as well as OGIO branded products internationally.
+In addition, the Company sells Callaway Golf apparel, accessories and certain golf products at its retail locations in Japan through the apparel joint venture.